folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I think it's time to watch the party die" > Pedophile parties

-* “Watch the Party Die” was the first track that Kendrick released after Kendrick’s battle with Aubrey Graham who is better known by his middle name Drake.
-It is thus notable that on the fourth verse of the battle track “meet the grahams” Kendrick refers to Drake’s party seemingly as a larger metaphor for Drake’s current way of life.
+* “Watch the Party Die” was the first track that Kendrick released after Kendrick’s battle with Aubrey Graham, who is better known by his middle name, Drake.
+It is thus notable that on the fourth verse of the battle track “meet the grahams,” Kendrick refers to Drake’s party seemingly as a larger metaphor for Drake’s current way of life.

   * *Dear **Aubrey**
   I know you probably thinkin' I wanted to **crash your party***